Supported Accommodation for Landlords and Care Providers

 The course is designed for those staff involved with providing tenancies for people that have care needs.
 This can be from allocation, support or from the charging aspect.
 No formal knowledge of benefits isrequired, and examples can be used to provide a high-level consultation, if this is requested in advance.

 The cost of this 1 day scheduled course is £195 plus VAT per delegate.
-If you book three places or more, you get the fourth place free!
+If you book four places or more, you get 20% off the total price.
 Please get in touch for a quote if you would like to book a live online course date for your organisation only.

 Supported Accommodation definition for Housing Benefit